gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ### 04-cross-compile-workload
 ### Let's cross compile the workload to arm64 statically and dynmaically

+What I want to do in this execerise:
+1. have people to cross compile the workload statically and dynamically by modifying the Makefile
+2. point out the cross compiler and "-static"

 ---

 ## Hand-on Time!

 ### 05-run-arm-SE
 ### Let's run the compiled arm64 workloads and see what happens

+What I want to do in this execerise:
+1. first let people run the static one, and let them know this is arm
+2. then let people run the dynamic one which will lead to errors
+3. show people how to redirect lib

 ---